 - 2 Nespresso pods is still only 220ml - at a cup cost of 58p.

-- This compares very badly to a 360ml mug of Keurig at 32p or 266ml of Flavia coffee at 29p.
+- This compares very badly to a 266ml of Flavia coffee at 33p.

-If you prefer to pay a more competitive price for your office hot drinks, and offer your staff and guests a wider choice of coffees, teas and hot chocolate, please do get in touch to discuss the best alternatives to Nespresso and traditional coffee vending machines.
-Remember, we offer a *price match promise on Keurig and Flavia coffee machines, so you can be sure of the best coffee pod machine deal from Office Barista.
+Verdict: Nespresso is likely to cost you roughly twice the price of Keurig coffee machines or Flavia.
+If you prefer to pay a more competitive price for your office hot drinks, and offer your staff and guests a wider choice of coffees, teas and hot chocolate, please do get in touch to discuss the best alternatives to Nespresso and Lavazza Coffee bean to cup coffee machines or ask about our easy coffee machine hire and leasing options!

 All the best,